-About 45 minutes off the coast of Perth, Western Australia, is a gorgeous tiny island known as Rottnest.
+After you’ve experienced all the great things to do in Perth, head about 45 minutes off the coast to a gorgeous tiny island known as Rottnest.
 Although quite popular with travelers and locals in that region, many tourists never make it there, and it’s definitely one of the hidden gems in Australia.
 It’s a bit off the beaten path (as is all of WA).
 But Rottnest is stunning.
 The water, as shown in the photo below, is absolutely pristine.
 There are many places to walk around the island, but biking is ideal.

 The best part about Rottnest?
 It’s filled with furry little animals called quokkas that peer at you curiously.

 Of the many things to do (and not to do (and not to do) in Australia, we tried to cross most off our bucket list.
 But we also wanted to find the more “off-the-beaten path” destinations.
 A lot of visitors to Australia make it to Uluru, Darwin, and Kakadu, but not as many visit Katherine.
 In the far north, Katherine is a pleasant settlement after driving for miles of semi-desert landscape.
 We had a great time in Katherine, exploring museums, hiking, and visiting the gorges in the Nitmiluk National Park.
 We felt as though we’d stumbled across a rare treasure: perhaps another of the hidden gems in Australia?
 The photo below is of the awesome Butterfly Gorge.

 The northern parts of Australia are infamous for containing a deadly and aggressive animal, the saltwater crocodile.
 In nearly every body of water in the upper parts of WA, NT, and QLD, you should be alert for the presence of “salties” as they’re called.
 They are found in both salt and freshwater.
 If they are known to be in the area, there will always be an abundance of signs warning you of their presence.
 You don’t want to mess with salties.